JasonDebnath001/QuickTix-server/README.md

 ---

 <div align="center">
-  Developed with 💻 by Jason Debnath in Toronto, Canada
+  Developed with 💻 by Jason Debnath
 </div>